rcosnita/fantastico/doc/source/features/roa.rst

 Resource Oriented Architecture (REST) is incredible popular nowadays for the following reasons:

-   * Increased scalability into applications.
+   * Increased scalability of applications.
-   * Easily integration between systems.
+   * Easy integration of systems.
    * Intuitive modelling of business problems.
    * Stateful imperative programming pains removed.